tawadrousfabio/AY2021_I_HW_05/README.md

 ### Serial Port Communication
 The acceleration values must be sent to the BCC via UART communication.
 The Baudrate of such communication must be sufficient to avoid hiccups in the data package delivery (JUSTIFY YOUR CHOICE IN THE TOP DESIGN DOCUMENTATION).
 This means that if the microcontroller is, for instance, reading at 200Hz from the LIS3DH accelerometer, the BCC must receive a stable 200 packages per second (±2 package/s is not considered a relevant variation).
-You will have to think about package size and
+You will have to think about package size in relation to your comms speed.

 ### Setup and Assignment Delivery
 - Fork this repository